marushkevych/tandem-client/README.md

 pcats-listener
 =================
-> TCP listener, provides message decoding and encoding using proprietary binary protocol. ```listener.createServer(processor)``` takes processor function that will be passed decoded request String responseListener function (see 'Run Server' example below).
+> TCP listener, provides message decoding and encoding using proprietary binary protocol.

+>```listener.createServer(processor)``` takes processor function that will be passed decoded request String and expected to return the response value or response promise.

-Also a Client is provided for testing and simulation.
+> Also a Client is provided for testing and simulation.

 #### Install:
 ```